Where

 Refund Policy

-Cancellation requests received by May 31, 2026, will be refunded the full registration fee, minus a $35 handling fee.
+Requests received by May 31, 2026, will be refunded in full, minus a $35 handling fee.

-Cancellation requests received between June 1 and September 4, 2026, will receive a 50% refund of registration fees, minus a $35 handling fee.
+Requests received between June 1 and Sept.
+4, 2026, will receive a 50% refund, minus a $35 handling fee.

 All cancellations will be processed in the same manner as original payment.
 If paid by credit card, the refund will be issued in 10 business days.
-Payments made by check or by purchase order will be refunded as a check and may take up to 15 days after the conference to process.
+Payments made by check or by purchase order will be refunded as checks and may take up to 15 days after the conference to process.

 The News Literacy Project does not award payment credit toward future services, products or events.

-No-shows are not eligible for a refund.
+No-shows are not eligible for refunds.

 The benefits